tenka491/blahblah/README.md

 I will add other lists of things.

 Random musings and some goals for myself. or maybe some links to my BitBucket account and my npm packages.
-I _DO NOT_ want to use it as a blog
+I _DO NOT_ want to use it as a blog.